JMBargueno/jmbargueno/README.md

 I have most experience on the MEAN Stack, developing APIs and clients but I have also used java and kotlin for backend and Android´s apps.

-- 🎓 I'm currently learning React and I want to start with Flutter.
+- 💻 I'm currently working in MEAN stack.
-- 🔍 I am looking to work in MEAN Stack or backend with java or kotlin but I am open to any other challenge
+- 🔍 I am looking to work in MEAN Stack but I am open to any other challenge

 <br/>